Benjamin-K-Philip/FitTrack-Pro-/README.md

 <br>

-➤ **Python Backend (build_db_mysql.py, set_passwords.py, app.py)**
+➤ **Python Backend (build_db_mysql.py, set_passwords.py, app.py)** <br>
 The Python files act as the bridge between the SQL file and the live application.
 They all use the mysql-connector-python library to talk to MySQL.

-build_db_mysql.py — The Database Builder: This is the script you run once to set up the database.
-It:
+- **build_db_mysql.py — The Database Builder:** <br>
+This is the script you run once to set up the database.
+It does the following:

-Connects to the local MySQL server using credentials in DB_CONFIG.
+1. Connects to the local MySQL server using credentials in DB_CONFIG.
-Checks if the fittrack database already exists and asks for confirmation before rebuilding.
+2.Checks if the fittrack database already exists and asks for confirmation before rebuilding.
-Reads fittrack_database_mysql_func_and_proc.sql from disk and feeds it to a custom parse_statements() function, which intelligently splits the file into individual statements while respecting DELIMITER // directives needed for the triggers, function, and procedure.
+3.Reads fittrack_database_mysql_func_and_proc.sql from disk and feeds it to a custom parse_statements() function, which intelligently splits the file into individual statements while respecting DELIMITER // directives needed for the triggers, function, and procedure.
-Executes each statement through the MySQL connector cursor.
+4.Executes each statement through the MySQL connector cursor.
-Prints a summary showing the row count of every table, plus the names of all triggers and views that were created.
+5.Prints a summary showing the row count of every table, plus the names of all triggers and views that were created.

 set_passwords.py — Real Password Setup: The seed users in the SQL file have placeholder password hashes.
 This helper script connects to the fittrack database, generates a real bcrypt hash for the password password123, and updates every seed user's password_hash column with it — so the four demo accounts (alex, sara, mike, priya) can actually log in.